 2) Become an Advisory Committee Member:

-Join one of the Advisory Committees focused on a specific topic (Outreach & DEI; Land Connection Technical Assistance; Advocacy; Curriculum Review & Analysis) to receive communications, provide feedback, and attend meetings as needed.
+Join one of the Advisory Committees focused on a specific topic (Outreach & DEI; Land Connection Technical Assistance; Advocacy; Curriculum Review & Analysis) to receive communications, provide feedback, influence decisions, and attend meetings as needed.
 You need not be a member of OCFSN to join the BFR Working Group or an Advisory Committee.

 3) Working Group and/or Advisory Committee Stakeholder:

-Only receive communications via the BFR listserv or Advisory Committee communications on specific topics
+Opt to receive communications via the BFR listserv or Advisory Committee communications on specific topics

 4) BFR Working Group leadership: